 At Stone’s Throw Winery, you can sip wines made locally from California grapes in a beautiful outdoor setting while playing bocce ball.
 I suggest tasting the Wine Maker Select Series and taking a look at the unique label art on the bottles.
 Tours, including barrel tasting tours, are available by reservation, and you can check here for more about the tours and tasting room hours.
 Also on the premises is Vino!
 Vino!, a contemporary wine bar serving 300 Italian and Californian wines and stuzzichini, Italian small plates.

-6. Dine And Sip Cocktails At Wickman House
+6. Dine At Wickman House

 7. Sample Island Orchard Cider